 Fashion sketch on a runway model template

-This is an excerpt from my free ebook How to design using a Fashion Model template sheet.
+This was part of my old ebook How to design using a Fashion Model template sheet - now edited to be easier to use.

 Despite what you might have see around in books or over the internet, Contemporary Fashion Design has nothing to do with Fashion Illustrations of 9-foot tall women in awkward poses and overly stylized features.